abilandz/PH8124/Lecture_6/Lecture_6.md

    ```
    This literally means that _Var_ is set to the first argument the user has supplied to a script or a function, but even if the user forgot to do it, the code could still execute by setting _Var_ to _defaultValue_.

 2. ```${Var:?someMessage}``` &mdash; if _Var_ exists and it is not null, return its current value.
-Otherwise, it prints _Var_, followed by hardwired text _someMessage_, and aborts the current execution of a function (in case this syntax is used in a script, it only prints the error message).
+Otherwise, it prints on the _stderr_ stream the name of variable, _Var_, followed by hardwired text _someMessage_, and aborts the current execution of a function (in case this syntax is used in a script, it only prints the error message).
 For instance, in the body of a function you can add protection via:

    ```bash
    function myFunction